itisrazza/coronabot/README.md

 # CoronaBot

+> This project has been retired.
+It did its job back in 2020 when we got a flood of emails and had to jump into Zoom meetings non-stop, but we have since moved on.
+>
+> Thanks everyone for the feedback and good riddance.

 CoronaBot is the bot doing a few things on a Discord server a friend set up to provide useful information (and comedy relief) during the COVID-19 pandemic of 2020 and beyond.

 At the moment, it does the following things: